Sonia-96/Coding4Interviews/tags/README.md

 Build a max heap, do the `remove()` operation for `k - 1` times, then return the biggest element.

-Althgouh we can use the class `PriorityQueue` to solve this problem, it is always required to implement the heap by yourself in the interview.
+Although we can use the class `PriorityQueue` to solve this problem, it is always required to implement the heap by yourself in the interview.
 Therefore, it is recommended to build the heap from scratch.

 Complexity analysis: